 The Company entered into interest rate swap agreements in 2008 and 2006 to hedge its exposure to variable-rate debt and has designated these agreements as cash flow hedges.
 On February 13, 2008, the Company entered into a swap agreement (2008 Swap Agreement) to hedge the exposure to movements in the three-month LIBOR rate on future outstanding debt.
-The 2008 Swap Agreement has a five-year term and a \$15,000,000 notional value, which decreased to \$10,000,000 on December 31, 2010 and will decrease to \$5,000,000 on December 30, 2011.
+The 2008 Swap Agreement has a five-year term and a \$15,000,000 notional value, which decreased to \$5,000,000 on December 30, 2011.
 Under the 2008 Swap Agreement, on a quarterly basis the Company receives a three-month LIBOR rate and pays a fixed rate of interest of 3.265% plus the applicable margin.
 The Company entered into a swap agreement in 2006 (the 2006 Swap Agreement) to convert a portion of the Company's outstanding debt from a floating to a fixed rate of interest.
 The swap agreement has the same terms and quarterly payment dates as the corresponding debt, and reduces proportionately in line with the amortization of the debt.
-Under the 2006 Swap Agreement, the Company receives a three-month LIBOR rate and pays a fixed rate of interest of 5.63%.
-The fair values for these instruments as of October 1, 2011 are included in other liabilities, with an offset to accumulated other comprehensive items (net of tax) in the accompanying condensed consolidated balance sheet.
+Under the 2006 Swap Agreement, the Company receives a three-month LIBOR rate and pays a fixed rate of interest of 5.63% plus an applicable margin.
+The fair values for these instruments as of March 31, 2012 are included in liabilities, with an offset to accumulated other comprehensive items (net of tax) in the accompanying condensed consolidated balance sheet.
 The Company has structured these interest rate swap agreements to be 100% effective and as a result, there is no current impact to earnings resulting from hedge ineffectiveness.
 Management believes that any credit risk associated with the swap agreements is remote based on the Company's financial position and the creditworthiness of the financial institution issuing the swap agreements.

 The counterparty to the swap agreement could demand an early termination of the swap agreement if the Company is in default under the 2008 Credit Agreement, or any agreement that amends or replaces the 2008 Credit Agreement in which the counterparty is a member, and the Company is unable to cure the default.
 An event of default under the 2008 Credit Agreement includes customary events of default and failure to comply with financial covenants, including a maximum consolidated leverage ratio of 3.5 and a minimum consolidated fixed charge coverage ratio of 1.2.
-As of October 1, 2011, the Company was in compliance with these covenants.
-The unrealized loss of \$1,540,000 as of October 1, 2011 represents the estimated amount that the Company would pay to the counterparty in the event of an early termination.
+As of March 31, 2012, the Company was in compliance with these covenants.
+The unrealized loss of \$1,308,000 as of March 31, 2012 represents the estimated amount that the Company would pay to the counterparty in the event of an early termination.